 What documentation is needed?

 The Food Allergy Action Plan & Special Diet Request Form must be filled out by a medical professional and signed by a licensed physician (MD or OD).
 You can retrieve the forms here or from your school nurse.

-The following information must be provided on the Special Diet Form:
+The following information must be provided in the Special Diet Form:

 - The child’s disability (i.e. food allergy, medical condition, etc.);

-- An explanation of why the disability restricts the child’s diet;
+- An explanation of why disability restricts the child’s diet;

-- The major life activity affected by the disability;
+- The major life activities affected by disability;

 - The food or foods to be omitted from the child’s diet, and the food or choice of foods that must be substituted.

 What if my child has special dietary needs but not a disability?

 Schools are not required to make food substitutions for children without disabilities.
 Children with special dietary needs, not considered a disability, can submit their Food Allergy Action Plan & Special Diet Request Form to Food and Nutrition Services and they will determine whether they can accommodate the request or not.